 With only two of us on the week long course, our needs and level of ability were really well catered for.
 I have gained huge confidence in my skills and confirmation in my love for working with wood – at the end of the week I learnt more than I could have ever imagined in a fantastic, supportive, encouraging and welcoming environment.
 I am now dreaming up ways of finding the finances to undertake the year long course when I have finished my degree.

-For people who have a love of furniture, wood and enjoy drinking tea, I would heartily recommend spending time at Rowden in the stunning North Devon countryside.
+For people who have a love of furniture, wood and enjoy drinking tea, I would heartily recommend spending time at Rowden in the stunning North Devon countryside.”

 WE PROVIDE ALL THE TOOLS.
 YOU GET THE CHANCE TO SEE IF YOU REALLY WANT TO DO THIS ‘WOODY STUFF’.

 People make a big fuss about sharpening; it is an important doorway towards allowing you control of the cutting edge.
 Less push and shove, more control.
 We will show you professional methods – without honing guides.

-Using a bench plane and chisels.
+You will learn to properly use a bench plane and chisels.
 These are quite correctly called hand tools, so how your hand and body relate to them is critical to their use.
-You will learn to hold them properly, how to stand correctly at the bench and work with your whole body, not just your forearms.
+You will learn to hold them properly, how to stand correctly at the bench, and work with your whole body, not just your forearms.
 Bench planes are used to get timber flat.
 We will teach you how to create a dead flat surface, plane an adjacent flat surface at right angles, and create a dimensioned component, all with these simple tools.

-In this week you will make a simple joint to exact dimensions, entirely by hand, your aim will be perfect fit; one piece exactly inside another; clean oil polished surfaces and chamfered shiny corners.
-Depending upon the amount of work needed on your tools you will also have sharpened some, if not all of them, and set a plane up to work correctly and learning why planes may not have worked for you in the past.
+In the space of a week, our short woodworking course will teach you will make simple joints to exact dimensions, entirely by hand.
+Your aim will be to achieve the perfect fit – one piece exactly inside another, and the work has clean, oil-polished surfaces and chamfered shiny corners.
+Depending upon the amount of work needed on your tools, you will also have sharpened some, if not all of them, and set a plane up to work correctly and learning why planes may not have worked for you in the past.

 “A brief note of thanks for what proved to be an invaluable week with you and the team at Rowden Farm.
 It is difficult to capture the breadth and depth of what I personally got out of the time spent in your company; inspirational, educational and undoubtedly practical – the five days far exceeded my expectations.
 There is no question that my enthusiasm for pursuing the excellent standards in both design and workmanship that you espouse, has been fired.
 I would not have believed it possible to work to the tolerances you demand and am looking forward to the challenge of honing some of the skills I started to learn with you.

 “Overall, I think that the week was a great success.
 I came away rather humbled by the high standards that you demand, and greatly appreciative of your humour and your patience with me when I made my all too many mistakes.

 The friendliness and professionalism that imbues your workshop was a great pleasure, and your philosophy of craftsmanship an inspiration.Oh yes, and then there is the little box that I took